Scout Sunday Service Ideas

 How to Prepare for Scout Sunday

 Scout Sunday, Scout Sabbath, or Scout Jumuah is a special day intended to help you honor your faith.
 It's also an excellent opportunity to share your love of Scouting with members of the community who might not know what we do at Scouts BSA.
-Before you visit a house of worship with your pack or troop, keep a few questions in mind to help you prepare for the memorable day!
+Before visiting a house of worship with your pack or troop, remember a few questions to help you prepare for a memorable day!

 Here are three quick things to consider: